Rishengchang: History

 All piaohao were organised as single proprietaries or partnerships, where the owners carried unlimited liability.
 They concentrated on interprovincial remittances and later on, conducting government services.
 From the time of the Taiping Rebellion, when transportation routes between the capital and the provinces were cut off, piaohao began involvement with the delivery of government tax revenue.
 Piaohao grew by taking on a role in advancing funds and arranging foreign loans for provincial governments, issuing notes, and running regional treasuries.

-Lei Lutai, the first general manager of the Rishengchang, died at his desk in 1849.
-Though his son was an employee at the bank, Lei had named another employee, Cheng Qingpan, to be his successor.
+Lei Lutai (雷履泰), the first chief manager (dazhanggui 大掌櫃, lit. "grand head of the counter") of the Rishengchang, died at his desk in 1849.
+Though his son was an employee at the bank, Lei had named another employee, Cheng Qingpan (程清泮), to be his successor.

-Cheng Qingpan and two subsequent general managers loaned prudently, and the Rishengchang prospered greatly under their management.
+Cheng Qingpan and two subsequent chief manager loaned prudently, and the Rishengchang prospered greatly under their management.
 In 1880, the capital shareholders of the bank, at the request of Li, had created a wholly new class of non‐voting capital shares, which were named fugu ('attached shares'), for managers.
 These shares would let the managers of the bank reinvest their dividends back into the Rishengchang without gaining votes in the decision-making process.

 Following the death of Li Zhenshi in 1891, his nephew and adopted son, Li Wudian, interested all of Zhenshi's capital shares.
-Under the ownership of Li Wudian, the Rishengchang would continue to be led by very competent general managers.
+Under the ownership of Li Wudian, the Rishengchang would continue to be led by very competent chief manager.
 Unlike Li Zhenshi, Li Wudian hoped to influence the lending policies of the Rishengchang.